Featured Article: William Carey’s Form of Agreement

 1099 Forms

-If churches issued funds payable to you in excess of $600 during the year 2015, they may issue you a 1099 form.
-If those funds were either mailed to the office, or included on Line 2 of your MFR as extra income, they are already included in the total of your W-2.
+If churches issued funds payable to you in excess of $600 during the year 2016, they may issue you a 1099 form.
+If those funds were either mailed to the office or included on Line 2 of your MFR as extra income, they are already included in the total of your W-2.
 Our office can assist you in verifying whether the funds were included on your W-2.
 Your tax preparer can assist you on your return in recording this so that you are not taxed twice on the same income.
-We recommend that you request churches to make checks payable to WWNTBM to avoid this issue in the future.
+We recommend that you ask churches if they could make checks payable to WWNTBM to avoid this issue in the future.

 Foreign Tax Exclusion